bluerememberedearth/globosend-solana-quickstart/README.md

 1. Create a new, server-side custodial wallet on Solana Devnet.
 2. Request an airdrop of 1 SOL from the Solana Devnet faucet to the newly created wallet. (**Please keep in mind that a maximum of two airdrops is allowed every 8 hours.
 This is limited by IP address!**)
-3. Use that wallet to send a small amount of devnet SOL to a specified recipient address.
+3. Use that wallet to send a small amount of SOL to a specified recipient address.

 ## Prerequisites